DaftMobile/ReduKt/redukt-core/README.md

 }
 ```

-Now you we to add it into the store:
+Now we have to add it into the store:

 ```kotlin
 val store = buildStore {